vbacollective/wasabi/docs/API_REFERENCE.md

 Opens a new WebSocket connection to the specified URL.

-This function executes the complete connection sequence in order:
+This function executes the complete connection sequence:

-1. Initializes Winsock if not already active
+1. Initializes Winsock if not already active.
-2. Allocates a slot in the connection pool
+2. Allocates a slot in the connection pool.
-3. Parses the URL into host, port, path, and scheme
+3. Parses the URL into host, port, path, and scheme.
-4. Resolves the hostname via `gethostbyname` or `inet_addr` if a literal IP is supplied
+4. Resolves the hostname via `gethostbyname` or `inet_addr` if a literal IP is supplied.
-5. Creates a non-blocking TCP socket
+5. Creates a non‑blocking TCP socket.
-6. Initiates connection with `connect` and waits for completion using `select`
+6. Initiates connection with `connect` and waits for completion using `select`.
-7. Applies `TCP_NODELAY`, `SO_KEEPALIVE`, `SO_RCVBUF`, and `SO_SNDBUF` socket options
+7. Applies `TCP_NODELAY`, `SO_KEEPALIVE`, `SO_RCVBUF`, and `SO_SNDBUF` socket options.
-8. If proxy is configured, sends an HTTP CONNECT request (or SOCKS5) and verifies the tunnel
+8. If proxy is configured, sends an HTTP CONNECT (or SOCKS5) request and verifies the tunnel.
-9. If the scheme is `wss://`, performs a TLS handshake via Schannel SSPI
+9. If the scheme is `wss://`, performs a TLS handshake via Schannel SSPI.
-10. If configured, validates the server certificate chain
+10. If configured, validates the server certificate chain.
-11. Queries `SecPkgContext_StreamSizes` to determine TLS record framing parameters
+11. Queries `SecPkgContext_StreamSizes` to determine TLS record framing parameters.
-12. Sends the HTTP/1.1 WebSocket upgrade request
+12. Sends the HTTP/1.1 WebSocket upgrade request.
-13. Validates the `Sec-WebSocket-Accept` header value using SHA-1 and Base64
+13. Validates the `Sec-WebSocket-Accept` header value.
-14. Marks the connection state as `STATE_OPEN` and records the connection timestamp
+14. Marks the connection state as `STATE_OPEN` and records the connection timestamp.

 #### Parameters

-* `url`: a WebSocket URL beginning with `ws://` or `wss://`.
+* `url`: A WebSocket URL beginning with `ws://` or `wss://`.
 Custom ports may be specified inline, for example `wss://api.example.com:8443/ws`.
-* `outHandle`: receives the allocated integer handle.
+* `outHandle`: Receives the allocated integer handle.
 Set to `-1` on failure.
-* `DeflateEnabled`: set to `True` to request `permessage-deflate` compression during the WebSocket handshake.
+* `DeflateEnabled`: Set to `True` to request `permessage‑deflate` during the handshake.
+You must also register a compression handler via `WasabiUseCompression` for actual compression to occur.
-* `DeflateContextTakeover`: when `True`, the compression context is reused across messages for better compression ratios.
-Set to `False` to reset the context for each message.
+* `DeflateContextTakeover`: When `True`, the compression context is reused across messages for better ratios.
-* `SubProtocol`: optional string to request a specific subprotocol during the handshake (e.g., `"mqtt"`).
+* `SubProtocol`: Optional string for the `Sec-WebSocket-Protocol` header (e.g., `"mqtt"`).

 #### Returns